fakynno/e-commerce/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Also, you must open a new terminal and run `json-server -watch db.json` to start a local terminal.
+It'll allow to use a REST server embbeded.

 ## Code scaffolding